How to Cut a Groove or Channel on Wood Without a Router

 Typically, grooves cut into wood on a table saw are cut using a dado blade.
 There are several types of these, including one where the blade wobbles side to side, cutting out the groove and one which is essentially a stack of blades.
 Both types can be adjusted for the width of groove that is wanted and both work, although the surface finish provided by the wobbling blade style is not as good as that provided by the stack of blades.

-If you don’t have a dado blade for cutting grooves, you can still cut them on a table saw, using the standard blade.
-For most table saw blades, the kerf (width of cut made by the blade) is 1/8”, although there are some “narrow kerf” blades which only cut out a tenth of an inch.
+If you don’t have a dado blade for cutting grooves, you can still cut them on a table saw using the standard blade.
+For most table saw blades, the kerf (width of cut made by the blade) is 1/8”, although there are some “narrow kerf” blades that only cut out a tenth of an inch.

-To make a wider than 1/8” groove in the wood, all that you need to do is make a series of cuts which overlap each other, moving the workpiece between each cut.
-If your groove travels the length of the workpiece, this can be accomplished by moving the table saw’s table.
+To make a wider than 1/8” groove in the wood, you need to make a series of overlapped cuts, moving the workpiece between each cut.
+If your groove travels the length of the workpiece, you can accomplish this by moving the table saw’s table.
 If it runs across the width of the board, you’ll need to use the miter gauge, moving the workpiece slightly between cuts.

-Always make a test cut to double check the depth your blade is cutting, whenever making a cut on a table saw that does not go all the way through the board.
+Always make a test cut to double-check the depth your blade is cutting whenever you make a cut on a table saw that does not go all the way through the board.
 While you should be able to measure the height of the highest tooth off the table and determine this, that measurement usually isn’t accurate enough.

 grooves, wood